Making games accessible

 Game accessibility features

 This section outlines some features that can make your game more accessible.
-These features are derived from guidelines taken from the Game accessibility guidelines, which represent the findings of a collaborative group of studios, specialists, and academics.
-For more information, see Game accessibility guidelines.
+These features are derived from guidelines taken from the Game accessibility guidelines website.
+That resource represent the findings of a collaborative group of studios, specialists, and academics.

 The retina of the eye has two types of light-sensitive cells: the cones for seeing where there is light, and the rods for seeing in low light conditions.